WarnerMeinshegran/apt-GUI-packages-viewer/README.md

 # Credits
-This program is developed by blabla_lab using python and PySimplegui
+This program is developed by blabla_lab using Python 3.10 and PySimpleGUI